18F/join.tts.gsa.gov/pages/positions/18f-product-manager-gs15.md

 This position is located within the General Services Administration (GSA), Technology Transformation Service (TTS), Office of 18F.

-GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid)  in the Federal Government'.
+GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid) in the Federal Government.
 You will have access to many [benefits](http://www.gsa.gov/portal/category/26702) including:

 - Health insurance (choose from a wide range of plans)